lg17057/scholarship/templates/info.md

 sign up page css fixed as a result of user feedback
 -
-trying to fix issue where i cant see the confirm selection button for device id and type picker on rental logs page
+trying to fix issue where i cant see the confirm selection button for device id and type picker on rental logs page fixed this issue
+---

+working on the system that the librarika website uses that displays overdues and checkouts (rentals)